Steamroller takes on boy-racers in Upper Hutt: 'I was in awe'

 Police say one person sustained leg injuries and another suffered facial injuries after an altercation that ensued.

-Two men were arrested after the incident, both of which have interim name suppression after appearing in court yesterday.
+Two men were arrested after the incident, one who appeared in court yesterday where he was granted interim name suppression.

 "As this matter is before the courts police are limited in what further information can be provided," a police spokesperson said previously.